vishalchovatiya/CPP_Templates/PART 3: All about virtual keyword C++: How virtual destructor works?.md

 	protocol_t::~protocol_t(this);
 }
 ```
 - The process of destructing an object takes more operations than those you write inside the body of the destructor.
 When the compiler generates the code for the destructor, it adds extra code both before and after the user defined code.
-Here we have only taken after code for sake of understanding.
+Here we have only taken `after code` for the sake of understanding.
 - Same process will happen no mattern how long tree up there is.

-### Tricky example
+### Tricky example : guess the output
 ```
 struct base {
    virtual ~base() { f(); }